Madonna of humility: History and development

-An altar was dedicated to the Madonna of humility in the church of Santa Maria Novella in Florence in 1361.
+An altar was dedicated to the Madonna of Humility, understood as a title, in the church of Santa Maria Novella in Florence in 1361.
 This style of painting spread quickly through Italy and by 1375 examples began to appear in Spain, France and Germany.
 It was the most popular among the depictions of the early Trecento artistic period.

 Examples

 Domenico di Bartolo's Madonna of Humility, painted in 1433, was described by art historian Andrew Ladis as one of the most innovative devotional images of the early Renaissance.
 The formal symmetry of the strips below her feet and those hovering above her symbolize the harmony of her human nature and status as an earthly woman, with her heavenly queenship.
 Despite the low seating position, the star and the gems as well as the halo signify her regal status.
 In this painting, which is at the Pinoteca Nazionale in Siena, Domenico did not use cast shadows as he did in other works such as the Madonna Enthroned.

 Filippo Lippi's Madonna of Humility, painted between 1431 and 1437, is also an important work and illustrates Lippi's early style, when he was attentive to Masaccio's use of large and round figures.
 It was painted during a period when Lippi had dropped out of sight, and had perhaps gone into exile with Cosimo de' Medici.

 A miracle attributed to the fresco of the Madonna of Humility painted in circa 1370 gave rise to the construction of the Basilica of Our Lady of Humility in Pistoia, Tuscany, Italy.
 The fresco is sometimes attributed to Giovanni di Bartolomeo Cristiani, but was perhaps done by a local painter from Pistoia.
 The Basilica, built by architect Ventura Vitoni, is an important example of high Renaissance architecture.
 Giorgio Vasari built the octagonal dome atop the Basilica in 1562.
 The original fresco remains within the Basilica.

 Other key examples include Bernardo Daddi's central panel in the De Carlo Triptych in which the Madonna is shown sitting in a very low chair, rather than on a cushion.
 Fra Angelico's representation of about 1430 (which includes two angels) is notable in that Jesus is approached from above, focusing on his divinity.
 Giovanni di Paolo's depiction of about 1456 (see gallery below) represents a transition in the perception of nature, with the visual landscape forming itself around the seated Madonna.